 AN ASS IN THE HOLE

-My greatest feat of gaming this year must be powering through this abominable action-card-role-playing game all the way to the end.
-Kingdom Hearts: Re:Chain of Memories not only bears a hideous title more akin to an e-mail subject line.
-It also shamelessly retells and distorts the events of the first Kingdom Hearts and bundles it with the most frustrating combat mechanic I've wrestled in a long time.
+My greatest gaming feat this year must be forcing my way through this abominable action–card–role-playing game all the way to the end.
+Kingdom Hearts: Re:Chain of Memories not only sports a hideous title more befitting an email subject line; it also shamelessly retells and distorts the events of the first Kingdom Hearts, bundling them with the most infuriating combat system I’ve wrestled with in a long time.

 SETTING AND STORY

-You once again control Sora, the Keyblade-wielding boy who tried to save the world from darkness in the first Kingdom Hearts.
-This game has him, Goofy and Donald Duck advancing through Castle Oblivion, a place ruled by the esoteric Organization XIII.
-Castle Oblivion is "where you go to forget, only to remember".
-All memories of Sora's friends and why he set out on his quest are mysteriously fading.If the gameplay was any fun at all, maybe I could've been bothered to accept the profound meaning behind such hogwash.
-Instead I choose to interpret it as nothing but a lazy excuse to recycle the same story.
-Sora simply "forgot" what happened in the first game, so we need to relive it once more alongside him and his friends.
+You once again control Sora, the Keyblade-wielding boy who saved the world from darkness in the first Kingdom Hearts.
+Alongside Donald Duck and Goofy, he ascends Castle Oblivion, a place ruled by the esoteric Organization XIII.
+Castle Oblivion is “where you go to forget, only to remember.”
+Conveniently, Sora’s memories of his friends and his original quest begin to fade.If the gameplay were even remotely enjoyable, I might have entertained the notion that this is all metaphorically profound.
+Instead, it feels like a lazy narrative excuse to recycle content.
+Sora “forgets” the events of the first game so that the player can be forced to relive them yet again.

 FRANTIC CARD COMBAT